Why Should Theists Learn How to Resurrect the Dead?

-From a Mormon theological perspective, the answer is simple: because the purpose of life is to learn to become as God, it would defeat the purpose if God does for us what we can do for ourselves.
+From a Mormon theological perspective, the answer is simple.
+We should try to accomplish that which God has accomplished because the purpose of life is to learn to become as God.
+It would defeat the purpose if God does for us what we can do for ourselves.
 We cannot learn that which is done for us.

 “And now, my beloved brethren — for ye ought to be beloved; yea, and ye ought to have stirred yourselves more diligently for the welfare and the freedom of this people; but behold, ye have neglected them insomuch that the blood of thousands shall come upon your heads for vengeance; yea, for known unto God were all their cries, and all their sufferings —

 “Behold, could ye suppose that ye could sit upon your thrones, and because of the exceeding goodness of God ye could do nothing and he would deliver you?
 Behold, if ye have supposed this ye have supposed in vain. …